OpenDataArena/OpenDataArena-Tool/docs/llm-as-judge.md

 ## Framework Architecture

-- `main.py`: Initiates the evaluation process, loads the configuration, and sets up the evaluator.
+- `main.py`: Initiate the evaluation process, loads the configuration, and sets up the evaluator.
 - **`config.yaml`**: A configuration file that defines API keys, model parameters, input/output paths, and evaluation metrics.
-- `config.py`: Uses Pydantic to load and validate the configuration file, ensuring its correctness.
+- `config.py`: Use Pydantic to load and validate the configuration file, ensuring its correctness.
 - `evaluator.py`: The core evaluator that processes data asynchronously and interacts with the LLM API to obtain scores.
-- **`prompts/`**: Stores the prompt templates required for evaluation, allowing flexible prompt management.
+- **`prompts/`**: Store the prompt templates required for evaluation, allowing flexible prompt management.
-- **`validators.py`**: Validates the responses from the LLM to ensure their format and content are correct.
+- **`validators.py`**: Validate the responses from the LLM to ensure their format and content are correct.
-- `tools/process_scores.py`: Provides a post-processing tool to merge score results back into the original data file.
+- `tools/process_scores.py`: Provide a post-processing tool to merge score results back into the original data file.
 - `output/`: A directory that stores evaluation results, error logs, and processed IDs.

 ## YAML Configuration